Latest

 Entertainment to Change the World: OKRE Summit 2024

-Hosted by acclaimed TV journalist Mishal Husain, the hugely successful OKRE Summit 2024 consisted of a full day of vibrant panels and featured experts from a wide range of sectors and backgrounds, all brought together by the common goal of how best to drive positive change and social impact through media and entertainment.
+Hosted by acclaimed TV journalist Mishal Husain, the OKRE Summit 2024 featured a full day of vibrant panels with experts from a wide range of sectors and backgrounds, all brought together by the common goal of how to drive positive social impact through entertainment.

 "There are parts that drama reaches which the rest of us can’t"